geraintpalmer/SAS-R/Handouts/handout01.md

 ## What you should do next:

 - Download and install Python on your own machine if you have one:
     - If you have a windows machine follow the instruction at [www.python.org/](http://www.python.org/)
-    - If you have a linux or a Mac (nix) then python is already installed.
+    - If you have a linux machine or using Mac OS (both of these are 'nix' machines) then python is already installed.
 - Start working on the the first lab sheet.
 - Organise a study group of 4 to 5 people to work together (I suggest finding people in your own tutor groups).